kalle936/id1217/lab2/uppg3/README.md

 Fun fact when dynamic scheduling is used the execution time is significantly hit.
-This makes sense as the payload are about the same for every iteration in the loop and hence static scheduling makes sense to use.
+This makes sense as the payload are about the same for every iteration in the loop hence static scheduling makes sense to use.